AMD Ryzen 5 40

 Common Features

-• Both products use PCI Express version 3.
+• Both products support PCI Express (PCIe) version 3.

-• Both products have a turbo clock speed of 4.3GHz.
+• Both products reach the same turbo clock speed of 4.3GHz.

 Main Differences

-• AMD Ryzen 5 40 is available for both laptop and desktop, while Intel Core i5-110 is only available for laptops.
+• AMD Ryzen 5 40 is available as a Laptop and Desktop chip, while Intel Core i5-110 is available only as a Laptop chip.

 • DirectX version is DirectX 12 Ultimate on AMD Ryzen 5 40 and DirectX 12 on Intel Core i5-110.